-Academic writing is commonly scientific and factual.
-However, it is now recognized that an essential feature of academic writing is the concept of using cautious language, often known as “hedging” or “vague language.”
+Academic Writing is commonly scientific and factual.
+But, it is now recognized that an essential feature of Academic Writing is the concept of using cautious language.
+It’s often known as “hedging” or “vague language.”

 In other words, it is necessary to decide upon your stance on a particular subject or the intensity of your claims.
 You can use hedging statements or tentative language such as ‘may,’ ‘its possible that,’ ‘appears to’ to qualify statements.

 Accuracy in vocabulary is essential in Academic Writing.
 Most subjects include words with specific meanings.
 It is best if you choose the most accurate word to use.
 For example, the words “meeting,” “assembly,” “gathering,” or “conference” may all have a similar meaning.
 But, they have varying distinctions that are more recognized in this form of writing.

 For example, let’s take a look at the definition of these words from the Cambridge dictionary.

 - Meeting – a planned occasion when people come together, either in person or online (= using the internet), to discuss something.

 - Assembly – a group of people, especially one that meets regularly for a particular purpose such as government.
 Or more generally, the process of coming together, or the state of being together.

 - Gathering – a party or a meeting when many people come together as a group.